ravindergugloth21/MailTravelProject/README.md

  GitHub to store my test scripts

  **package structure**
- Drivers package contains the DriverFactory class(parameterized browser variable ) Pages package contains the page object classes of different pages StepDefinition contains the implementation of the feature file Given,When and Then steps and selenium code in that.
+  Pages package contains the page object classes of different pages StepDefinition contains the implementation of the feature file Given,When and Then steps and selenium code.
- Utils package contains the helpers class
- Resources folder contains the Feature files
+  Resources folder contains the Feature file.
- Target folder contains the reports in  different format :HTML,JSON,cucumber reports Hooks class contains the browser setup(as driverfactory contains parameterized browsers,multibrowser testing can be  possible)

- pom.xml contains all the dependencies which are needed in this project(we got these dependencies from MVN repository) Dependencies include :
+ Target folder contains the reports in  different format :HTML,JSON,cucumber reports Hooks class contains the browser setup pom.xml contains all the dependencies which are needed in this project from MVN repository Dependencies include :
- Junit 4.12,selenium 3.149.59,cucumber junit 1.2.5,cucumber jvm 1.2.5,Hamcrest 1.3,weddrivermanager 3.7.1
+ Junit 4.12,selenium 3.11.0,cucumber-junit 1.2.5,cucumber-jvm 1.2.5,weddrivermanager 3.7.1
- plug ins
+ plug ins:
+ maven-compiler-plugin 3.6.1,maven-surefire-plugin 2.21.0,maven-surefire-report-plugin 2.21.0

  Note:Dependencies and plugins can be extended based on the project extension